-Food waste is a global problem.
+Food waste is a global problem, and one that we want to highlight as part of Food Waste Action Week.
 When food breaks down at landfill sites, it releases harmful greenhouse gases like methane into the atmosphere.
-Approximately 8% of the world’s greenhouse gas emissions relate to food waste.
-If food waste were a country, it would be the third biggest emitter of greenhouse gases, behind the United States and China.
+Approximately 8-10% of the world’s greenhouse gas emissions relate to food waste.
+If food waste were a country, it would be the third biggest emitter of greenhouse gases, behind the US and China.

 We waste an estimated 1.3 billion tonnes of food every year – around one third of all food produced for human consumption.
 This scale of food waste leads to habitat destruction, decreased biodiversity and overuse of land and water.
 To combat the climate emergency and help protect our environment, we all need to reduce the amount of food we waste.